zulip/zulip/docs/bots-guide.md

    The standard output of the bot server will be logged to the path in your *supervisord* configuration.

-##Running a bot in your Zulip Development Environment
+### Running a bot in your Zulip Development Environment
 For experimental purposes, you may find it easier and safer to develop and run your bot in your local server rather than on a public server like chat.zulip.org.
 So, to run a bot within your local environment, the steps are as follows:
   - Start up your Development Environment (http://localhost:9991)
   - Go to Settings >> Your Bots and create a bot
   - Click the icon below your bot name to download the .zuliprc file to your computer
   - create a corresponding bot file and place it in zulip_bots/bots directory which you cloned earlier.
-- Optinally you could put a ```print('hello bot')```as a way to test your bot.
+  - Optionally you could put a ```print('hello bot')```as a way to test your bot.

- Now, to spin up your bot, assuming you are in the zulip_bots directory, you would do zulip-run-bot --path-to-bot <bot/botdirectory/botname.py> --config-file ~/.zuliprc.
+Now, to spin up your bot, assuming you are in the zulip_bots directory, you would do `zulip-run-bot --path-to-bot <bot/botdirectory/botname.py> --config-file ~/.zuliprc.`

 ## How to develop a bot